 Based in Phoenix, Arizona, Four Peaks Landscape uses the ArborPro Tree Inventory Program to provide tree inventory services, reports, work orders, etc. to a variety of clients.
 Over the last few years, Four Peaks Landscape has inventoried over 125,000 trees for their Commercial Clients.

-In August of 2016, the City of Jacksonville released an RFP to inventory all the city trees under the management of the Public Works Department.
+In August of 2016, the City of Jacksonville released an RFP for a tree inventory for all the city trees under the management of the Public Works Department.
 The ArborPro team successfully inventoried 27,000 trees in 75 parks.
 After completing the parks tree inventory, the City of Jacksonville amended the contract for ArborPro, Inc. to survey 27,000 street trees previously inventoried during a past tree inventory project.
-The City of Jacksonville now uses the ArborPro Tree Management System to manage it’s Urban Forest.
+The City of Jacksonville now uses the ArborPro Inc. Tree Management Software to manage it’s Urban Forest.

 Eugene Water & Electric Board, founded in 1911, is Oregon’s largest customer-owned utility and provides electricity and water to more than 86,000 homes, business, schools and other customers in Eugene, Oregon.
 Part of their daily operation includes the remediation of vegetation in the active rights-of-way to prevent fires from contact with live power lines.